azhang2013/community/hackathon/rules.md

 * Likelihood that Submission will perform in a high-quality manner (25%).

  In the unlikely event of a tie, the relevant winning Submission will be determined by the Judges based on highest score in the following category: Creativity and originality of the Submission.
 Odds of winning a prize depend on number and quality of Submissions received.
- At or about 6:00:00 p.m.
-(PT) on May 11, 2019, the potential winners will be announced at https://nearprotocol.com/hackathon.
+ At or about 12:00:00 a.m.
+(GMT+8) on Jan 9th, 2020, the potential winners will be announced at https://nearprotocol.com/china-hack or at “NEAR中文社区” Wechat Official Group.
 To claim the prize, each potential winner must follow the instructions given by Sponsor after the announcement is made.
 To the fullest extent permitted by applicable law, Sponsor may require each potential winner to sign and return, five business days, an Affidavit of Eligibility and Liability/Publicity Release in order to claim his/her prize.
 If (i) potential winner does not respond to the announcement attempt within five business days, (ii) any required documents are not returned within seven days, such as the Affidavit of Eligibility and Liability/Publicity Release; or (iii) if potential winner is otherwise unable to accept the prize as stated, the prize will be forfeited and will be awarded to an alternate winner in accordance with the Judging Criteria.
 Only three alternate winners will be selected for each prize.
 If, by reason of a print or other error, more prizes are claimed than the number set forth in these Official Rules, the prize(s) will be awarded to the person with the highest scoring Submission in accordance with the above Judging Criteria from among all eligible claimants making purportedly valid claims to award the prizes available.

  Verification of Potential Winner: EACH POTENTIAL WINNER IS SUBJECT TO VERIFICATION BY SPONSOR, WHOSE DECISIONS ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE CONTEST.
 AN ENTRANT IS NOT A PRIZE WINNER UNLESS AND UNTIL ENTRANT’S ELIGIBILITY HAS BEEN VERIFIED AND ENTRANT HAS BEEN NOTIFIED THAT VERIFICATION IS COMPLETE AND NO FURTHER ACTION IS NEEDED.

 ## Prize:
 The prizes will be awarded as follows:
  a.
-Best Overall Submission: One winner will receive $2500 in USD and $2500 worth of tokens on the future MainNet pending MainNet launch.
+Best Overall Submission: One winner will receive ¥2000 RMB and 5000 NEAR tokens on the future MainNet pending MainNet launch.
  b.
-Runner-Up Best Overall Submission: One winner will receive $1500 USD and $1500 worth of tokens on the future MainNet pending MainNet launch.
+Runner-Up Best Overall Submission: One winner will receive ¥1000 RMB and 3000 NEAR tokens on the future MainNet pending MainNet launch.
  c.
-Third-Place Best Overall Submission: One winner will receive $500 in USD and $500 tokens on future MainNet pending MainNet launch.
+Third-Place Best Overall Submission: One winner will receive ¥500 RMB and 1000 NEAR tokens on future MainNet pending MainNet launch.

- d.
-Secret Prizes: One or more winner will receive no more than $500 in USD or tokens on the network at the discretion of the Sponsor and Judges.
- Total value of all prizes combined: $10,000.
- Prize Restrictions: ALL FEDERAL, STATE AND LOCAL TAXES ASSOCIATED WITH THE RECEIPT OR USE OF ANY PRIZE ARE THE SOLE RESPONSIBILITY OF THE WINNER.
+ Prize Restrictions: ALL APPLICABLE TAXES ASSOCIATED WITH THE RECEIPT OR USE OF ANY PRIZE ARE THE SOLE RESPONSIBILITY OF THE WINNER.
 Prizes are not transferable.
 No substitutions or exchanges of any prize (including for cash) will be permitted, except that Sponsor reserves the right to substitute a prize of comparable or greater value for any prize.
 Sponsor will not replace any lost or stolen prizes or prize components.
 Only the number of prizes stated in these Official Rules are available to be won in the Contest.
  Except for applicable manufacturer’s standard warranties, the prize is awarded “AS IS” and WITHOUT WARRANTY OF ANY KIND, express or implied (including any implied warranty of merchantability or fitness for a particular purpose).